All Episodes

 Folks, I'm having trouble not using profanity here.

-This is just an out and out bull-faced lie.
+This is just an out-and-out, bold-faced lie.

-Said it this morning.
+I said it this morning.

-this has no grounding in reality.
+This has no grounding in reality.

-He is just if we're to take this seriously and connect the dots, he has just ripped himself to shreds.
+He is just, if we're to take this seriously and connect the dots, he has just ripped himself to shreds.

 He's just given us a bunch of reasons not to re-elect him.